conference programme

 Richard Holt, Professor in Diabetes & Endocrinology, University of Southampton

-Megan Peck, Research Assistant and D-stree doctoral candidate, King's College London
+Megan Peck, Research Assistant and D-stress doctoral candidate, King's College London

 13:25 - 14:25